-Quick Answer: Should You Maintain, Migrate, or Rebuild A Legacy Hybrid App?
+Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

-Why Legacy Hybrid Apps Become Risky
+Why Legacy Hybrid Apps Become Risky In 2026

-The Maintain, Migrate, or Rebuild Decision Matrix
+The Maintain, Migrate, Or Rebuild Decision Matrix

 | Path | Best Fit | Warning Signs | Typical Outcome |